Changissnz/selfinterest/README.md

-relational posture amongst neighboring peers, as well as how members of that society opine their views and push their products; this can be rephrased in economic terms, but doing so would emphasize the labor and material more, when in many cases, the material and labor were already there and what was lacking was will used for appreciating the spirit of thought.
+relational posture amongst neighboring peers, as well as how members of that society opine their views and push their products; this can be rephrased in economic terms, but doing so would emphasize the labor and material more, when in many cases, the material and labor were already there and what was lacking was will for appreciating the spirit of thought.
 Meritocratic procedures are a complicated subject when implemented to cover the various ways that human beings exhibit intellect and physical skill.
 Suppose that one individual, because of their intellect, was able to pass an entrance exam into an